fastrgv/hbox/README.md

 * matching of box-pattern-templates;
 * pattern searches of any kind.

-This Ada code is currently written in a relatively abstract, algorithmic style, to enhance the transparency of intent.
+This Ada code is currently written in a high level algorithmic style, to enhance the transparency of intent.
 But this also means that there are potentially considerable savings to be made in compactness and speed by using low, bit-level operations instead.

 OTOH, for the experienced Ada programmer there are many improvements possible to better utilize the advanced protections and features of the Ada language.